 The observed overall net loss of Deer Island shoreline could result in loss of habitat used by wildlife resources, including shorebirds.
 Vitale et al. (2020) documented erosion and shoreline retreat of islands used as nesting habitats by American Oystercatchers, including islands in the Cedar Keys region.
 Because Oystercatchers demonstrate high site fidelity and long-lives, Vitale et al. (2020) suggest that the loss of these islands may create a type of ecological trap where birds return to these islands only to have the nests destroyed due to eroded shoreline areas and increased vulnerability to inundation.
 Many other species depend on shorelines for food, nesting, and shelter (O'Connell et al., 2005).
 Shorebirds rely on shorelines for feeding habitats during migration in the winter months.
 Habitat loss, due to erosion, limits the availability of food and resources for these shorebirds, possibly resulting in increased competition.
 This increased competition may exclude individuals from a foraging site, increase mortality rates for these excluded shorebirds, and ultimately lead to limitations in numbers (Galbraith et al., 2005).

-It is interesting to note that although the overall shoreline experienced erosion, evidence accretion might have occurred in the middle of the shoreline during the entire time period analyzed (Table 3-3).
-During this time period, the maximum positive distance gained was 10.91 meters occurring around the central shoreline on transect 44 (Table 3-3).
-Accretion for our study site may come from extreme meteorological events since a scant supply of sand is dispersed by the Suwannee River (Goodbred et al., 1998).
-However, it is unclear how much accretion can occur with the perpetuation of sea-level rise consistently stressing the sandy shoreline substrate.
-Florida can provide beach nourishment to areas where erosion is evident.
-Currently, there is no schedule to provide beach nourishment to our study site.
+It is interesting to note that although the overall shoreline experienced erosion, evidence of accretion may have occurred in the middle of the Deer Island shoreline over this time period (Table 3-3).
+Using available data, the maximum estimated positive distance gained was 10.91 meters occurring around the central shoreline on transect 44 (Table 3-3).
+Accretion for our study site may also be a result of extreme meteorological events which could cause sand within the hsystem to be redistributed as sand supply from the Suwannee River (Goodbred et al., 1998) is limited.
+However, a critical factor is that while accretion in sand can occur, SLR is continuing to increase in this region.
+As SLR rise in this region is continuing (https://tidesandcurrents.noaa.gov/sltrends/sltrends_station.shtml?id=8727520) the interactions between erosion, accretion, and sea level rise are complicated for this region in predicting how shoreline features will change.

-During this analysis, the primary source of error arises with the missing imagery years 2007- 2008 and 2011- 2012.
-If those missing years were available for analysis, it would provide a closer interpretation of the true erosion differences between the two 12 to 13-year time periods.
+For these analyses, the primary source of error arises with the missing imagery years 2007- 2008 and 2011- 2012.
+If those missing years were available for analysis, it may provide important information to assist with interpreting the true erosion differences between these two time periods.
 Since our study site is uninhabited, remote, and not a tourist destination, it is not surprising to see that NAIP is not contracted to fly over this area every year.
 Another source for possible errors in the individual digitization of each shoreline due to user errors.
 Since the available imagery was used for digitizing the years’ shoreline, the digitization of each shoreline may differ from user to user.
 In this study, only one person digitized each shoreline to reduce this error.
 The resolution of each image was at least 1-meter resolution, which may be considered “high” resolution compared to 30-meter resolution from Landsat 7 and 8 (Fisher et al., 2018), where Landsat imagery may also be used for analysis.
 The higher the resolution is, the more likely the digitized shorelines are accurate.